metamn/react/content/blog/on-graphql/index.md

 How to build it from fragments to make it scalable; how to design it in a way to properly handle error messages; a dozen of opinions on how to manage the growth of the schema.
 From Github, Facebook to Twitter, Coursera and Visa everybody is facing this issue.

-Even more it looks like all the other design patterns &mdash; API Gateway, Integration Database, Data Federation, Backend for Front End &mdash; are in the same way subjects of scaling.
+Even more [it looks like](https://www.youtube.com/watch?v=S22rYsesrQc&feature=youtu.be) all the other GraphQL design patterns &mdash; API Gateway, Integration Database, Data Federation, Backend for Front End &mdash; are in the same way subjects of scaling.

 ## Conclusion